risk-first/website/introduction/One-Size-Fits-No-One.md

  - Equally, regulatory projects often require big, up-front, waterfall-style design:  keeping regulators happy is often about showing that you have a well-planned path to achieving the regulation.
 Often, the changes need to be reviewed and approved by regulators and other stakeholders in advance of their implementation.
 This can't be done with an approach of "iterate for a few months".

  - At the other end of the spectrum, [Facebook used to have](https://mashable.com/2014/04/30/facebooks-new-mantra-move-fast-with-stability/?europe=true) an approach of "move fast and break things".
-This may have been optimal when they were trying mitigate the risk of being out-innovated by competitors within the fast-evolving sphere of social networking.
+This may have been optimal when they were trying mitigate the risk of being out-innovated by competitors within the fast-evolving sphere of social networking.  _Used to have_, because now they have modified this to ["move fast with stable infrastructure"](https://www.cnet.com/news/zuckerberg-move-fast-and-break-things-isnt-how-we-operate-anymore/), perhaps as a reflection of the fact that their biggest risk isn't competition, but bad publicity.

 ## Choosing A Methodology